SantiArandaRod/dev_CreacionesMechasStore/README.md

 This project is used by the following companies:

-- Company 1
-- Company 2
+- Creaciones Mechas

 ## Feedback

-If you have any feedback, please reach out to us at fake@fake.com
+If you have any feedback, please reach out to us at

-## Support

-For support, email fake@fake.com or join our Slack channel.
+- davids.arandar@gmail.com
+-